Adnan Januzaj

-Adnan Januzaj (born 5 February 1995) is a Belgian professional footballer who plays as a winger for Süper Lig club İstanbul Başakşehir, on loan from La Liga club Sevilla, and the Belgium national team.
+Adnan Januzaj (born 5 February 1995) is a Belgian professional footballer who plays as a winger for La Liga club Sevilla.

-Born and raised in Brussels, he began his career with Anderlecht before joining Manchester United in 2011 at the age of 16.
+Born and raised in Brussels, Januzaj began his career with Anderlecht before joining Manchester United in 2011 at the age of 16.
 Januzaj broke into the Manchester United first-team under manager David Moyes during the 2013–14 season, but struggled for opportunities under Moyes' successors Louis van Gaal and José Mourinho, and had loan spells at Borussia Dortmund and Sunderland before joining Real Sociedad in July 2017.

 Januzaj made his full international debut in 2014 and later that year played for Belgium at the FIFA World Cup in 2014 and 2018, reaching the semi-finals of the latter tournament.

 Club career

 Manchester United

-Januzaj began his football career with FC Brussels but joined Anderlecht as a 10-year-old in 2005.
+Januzaj began his football career with FC Brussels but joined Anderlecht as a ten-year-old in 2005.
 He left Anderlecht for Manchester United at the age of 16 in March 2011, after impressing in a skills session in Brussels.

 Towards the end of the 2012–13 season, United manager Sir Alex Ferguson promoted Januzaj to the first-team and he was registered with the number 44 jersey; he did not feature in the remainder of the season, but he was an unused substitute in the final game of the season away to West Bromwich Albion.
 For his performances during the season, Januzaj won the 2013 Denzil Haroun Reserve Team Player of the Year award.
 He was included in the first-team squad for the 2013–14 pre-season tour of Asia and scored in the final game of the tour against Hong Kong side Kitchee five minutes after being substituted on.
 He also started in Rio Ferdinand's testimonial; United lost 3–1 to Sevilla, but Januzaj provided the assist for United's only goal.